-To begin answering the question, how does aromatherapy work?, consider the way on which you you depend on each of your senses every day - hearing, sight, taste, touch and smell.
+To begin answering the question, how does aromatherapy work?, consider how you use and depend on each of your senses every day - hearing, sight, taste, touch and smell.

 While your sense of smell is often at the end of the list, it plays a vital role in wellness and daily living.